Image of the 2024 Cybersecurity Awareness Month Logo

 Cybersecurity Roundtable: Phishing, AI, and Protecting Your Data

-Join our webinar with CU’s information security officers and learn about best practices for protecting your information.
+CU’s information security officers presented on Oct.
+15. They shared best practices for protecting your valuable information.
 Hosted by CU Anschutz/CU Denver Information Security and IT Compliance.
+The webinar was accessible exclusively through live streaming.

 Learn more